Angelman syndrome: Porcine model

 To overcome limitations in rodent models, a porcine one has been developed.
 This offers several advantages.
 The pig UBE3A gene shares greater sequence similarity with humans when compared to rodents, even though rodents are phylogenetically closer to humans than pigs.
 Compared to rodents, the pig brain is more similar to the human brain in developmental trajectory, size, structure, gyrencephalic folding, gene expression, resting-state networks, and white-to-gray matter ratio.
 Unlike neonatal and juvenile rodents, which are challenging to study due to their small size and altricial development, pigs are precocial.
 This enables their development to be studied from birth.
 Their larger size allows for detailed gait analysis.
-This has revealed a phentype more akin in severity and similarity to human AL than in rodent models.
+This has revealed a phenotype more akin in severity and similarity to human AL than in rodent models.
 Notably, they show an ataxic gait of a wide stance and a short, highly variable stride length that closely matches human AS.
 Moreover, like human AS, they show suckling difficulties and hypotonia from birth, while impaired vocalization mirrors AS communication deficits, offering the opportunity to test potential therapies.